rainhard2412/gaok-ireng-assets/README.md

 ### README
 ***
-Repository to store all assets for Gaok Ireng by Abraham.
+Repository to store all assets for Gaok Ireng by rainhard2412.

 *- love yuzuha